FlailoftheLord/ThrowableFireballs/README.md

 # ThrowableFireballs
 A plugin that makes fireballs throwable, originally published on SpigotMC - like on hypixel, jartexnetwork etc. Working from 1.13 to 1.21.

-This is the first public plugin I've ever made, so I am really happy with it :D.
 <br>**A little showcase of the plugin:** https://youtu.be/MQTXVUTDw8s

 ## How to install